muratk3n/thirdwave/en/README.md

 Quora: "China does not have any CPU that is not based on Western CPU designs, sometimes they are simply based on ancient CPU designs.
-They simply modify Western designs, put a Chinese part number or sometimes a Chinese name on it and make all sorts of empty claims about it.
+They simply modify Western designs, put a Chinese part number or sometimes a Chinese name on it and make all sorts of empty claims about it...
+China does not have a high performance ARM CPU, they simply have an ARM CPU"

-The most modern chip that China got from the West is the ARM CPU (SoC), which it bragged would be faster that the Qualcomm design of ARM CPU.
-What you might not have noticed in all that braggadocio is that Apple ARM design is 3 to 6 times faster than all Chinese made ARM variants, so China does not have a high performance ARM CPU, they simply have an ARM CPU"

 ---